That being said, we are here to help you. These are the most important terms and phrases you should know as you enter the deep world of Dota 2.

 Cooldown: The period of time it takes for a skill, ability or item to be used again.

-CS/Creep Score: The number of last hits a hero has OR the number of last hits and denies a hero has.
+CS/Creep Score: Number of last hits a hero has OR the number of last hits and denies a hero has.

 Creep: The basic unit within Dota.
 A creep is considered anything that is not a courier, building, ward or hero.